knative/docs/docs/eventing/broker/configuring-brokers.md

 EOF
 ```

-### Configuring the default broker class
+### Configuring the broker class

-To configure a default broker type, or _class_, you can modify the
+To configure a broker class, you can modify the
 `eventing.knative.dev/broker.class` annotation and `spec.config` for the Broker
 object. `MTChannelBasedBroker` is the broker class default.